SPRING SHOW INFO COMING SOON!!

-AGE: 7th-12th graders
+AGE:

 You will sing around 1 minute of a music theatre song of your choice.
 We prefer you have an accompaniment track to play from your phone on our speaker or we can pull it up for you if it’s off of Youtube.
-You may be asked to do a quick two 8 count dance or say a line or two for Amanda within your 5 minute slot.
+You may be asked to do a quick two 8 count dance or say a line or two for our director within your 5 minute slot.

-• If you accept the role offered to you, rehearsals will begin on August 25th.
-Most rehearsals will take place at The Cube in Bethany.
-As we get closer to the show, we will move to the Mustang Performing Arts Center.
-Rehearsals will be Monday and Tuesday evenings from 6-9pm and Thursday evenings from 7:30-9pm.
+• If you accept the role offered to you, rehearsals will begin on… Most rehearsals will take place at The Cube in Bethany.
+We will move to the Yukon Fine Arts Center for tech week and performances.
+Rehearsals will be Monday, Tuesday, and Thursday evenings from 6-9pm.

 We are generally lenient with a few conflicts on rehearsal evenings.
 However, excessive conflicts written on your audition sheet will impact your casting.
 If you have questions or concerns about your conflicts, email Becca.